Contents

 Now, why is this important?

-As we age, we go from having millions of follicles in our reserve to a declining trend in number and quality of eggs as we hit our 30s and 40s.
+As we age, we go from having millions of follicles in our reserve to a declining trend in the number and quality of eggs as we hit our 30s and 40s.

 This is where AFC comes in.
 Knowing your ovarian reserve can help you understand your reproductive health, plan better, or even preserve your fertility if needed.